A Generalized Block Circulant Preconditioner for Crank-Nicolson All-at-Once Systems with Applications to Option Pricing PDEs: The C-N scheme and its AaO system

-Obviously, a general sparse direct solver can be applied to system \cref{eq2.2}, but the computational cost will then be $\mathcal{O}(M^3 N^3)$.
-Considering the special structure of $\mathcal{M}$, if a Gaussian elimination based block forward substitution method \cite{golub2013matrix} is used to solve \cref{eq2.2}, the complexity is of order $\mathcal{O}(M N^3 + M N^2)$.
-This is still expensive, especially for high-dimensional problems with a fine mesh.
-On the other hand, we can estimate the condition number of the coefficient matrix of Eq.~\cref{eq2.2}, this will guide us in the design of an efficient solver for such large AaO systems. \begin{theorem} Suppose that $\Re{\rm e}(\lambda(A)) \leq 0$.
-Then, the following bounds hold for the critical singular values of $\mathcal{M}$ in \cref{eq2.2}:
+If using the Bartels-Stewart method \cite{Gardiner1992} to solve the generalized Sylvester equation, the computational cost is $\mathcal{O}(N_t^3 + N_x^3)$.
+This is still expensive, especially for high-dimensional problems with fine mesh.
+On the other hand, we can estimate the condition number of the coefficient matrix of Eq.~\eqref{eq2.2}, this will guide us to discuss the design of an efficient solver for such a large AaO system. \begin{theorem} Suppose that $\Re(\lambda(A)) \leq 0$.
+Then, the following bounds hold for the critical singular values of $\mathcal{M}$ in \eqref{eq2.2}: